LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes on acquisition:** N/A

 **Notes of caution:** If the [follow\_up.delay](#delay-follow_up) is not zero, crews may survey a given site multiple times, adding to the candidate flagged site pool.
-This parameter becomes especially relevant in stationary deployments or any methods involving frequent deployments.
+This parameter becomes especially relevant in any methods involving frequent deployments.

 #### &lt;sort_by_rate&gt;